-2. Linker
+2. The Linker

-The Icon linker is written entirely in C. It consists of eight files of source code and three header files.
-The linker performs three tasks: combining the global symbol tables from one or more runs of the translator, resolving undeclared identifiers, and translating ucode to icode.
+Code for the Icon linker is in the directory link.
+The Icon linker is written entirely in C. The linker performs three tasks: combining the global symbol tables from one or more runs of the translator, resolving undeclared identifiers, and translating ucode to icode.
 The resulting combined global symbol table is used for determining the scope of undeclared identifiers during the second task.
-The second and third tasks are done during a single pass over each intermediate code file.
-A single file of assembly code is produced.
+The second and third tasks are done during a single pass over each ucode file.
+A single icode file is produced.

-The symbol table module, in the file lsym.c, is similar to the symbol table module of the translator, except that there is an additional table for storing field names of records.
-The input module, in the file llex.c, recognizes the instructions in both the global symbol table files and the intermediate code files.
-The global symbol tables are merged by the routine globals in glob.c, and the intermediate code files are produced by the routines in lcode.c.
-Of the remaining source files, ilink.c and lmem.c contain the main program, miscellaneous support routines, and memory initialization.
-The files builtin.c and opcode.c contain table initializations for the list of built-in procedures (functions) and the ucode operations, respectively.
+The symbol table module, in the file Isym.c, is similar to the symbol table module of the translator, except that there is an additional table for storing field names of records.
+The input module, in the file Ilex.c, recognizes the instructions in ucode files.
+The global symbol tables are merged by the routine globals in glob.c, and the icode file is produced by the routines in Icode.c.
+Of the remaining source files, ilink.c and Imem.c contain the main program, miscellaneous support routines, and memory initialization.
+The files builtin.c and opcode.c contain table initializations for the list of built-in functions and the ucode operations, respectively.

-The first phase of the linker reads the global symbol table file from each translator run, and entering all the global symbols into one combined table.
+The first phase of the linker reads global symbol information from each .u2 file and enters all the global symbols into one combined table.
 The format of a global symbol table file is described in Appendix C. This phase also builds the record/field table that cross-references records and field names, and sets the trace flag for execution-time tracing if any of the files being linked were translated with the -t option.
 As records are entered into the global symbol table and the record/field table, they are numbered, starting from 1.
 These record numbers are used to index the record/field table at run-time when referencing a field.